moonwell-fi/moonwell-contracts-v2/MARKET_ADD.md

 - `jumpMultiplierPerYear` rate multiplier as a percentage, scaled by `1e18` after kink is hit.
 - `kink` the point on the utilization curve after which the interest rate spikes using `jumpMultiplierPerYear` as a percentage, scaled by `1e18`

+If there are no MTokens being added, the file is still needed, but it should contain an empty array.

+### RewardStreams
+Go to `mainnetRewardStreams.json` to see what an example reward JSON configuration looks like.
+Then, copy and paste that structure into [`RewardStreams.json`](./test/proposals/mips/examples/mip-market-listing/RewardStreams.json) in the `test/proposals/mips/examples/mip-market-listing` folder, replacing all of the values with the correct values for those markets.

+If there are no reward streams, the file is still needed, but it should contain an empty array.

 ## 2. Proposal Description

 Once the proposal description has been created, copy and paste it into [`MarketListingDescription.md`](./test/proposals/mips/examples/mip-market-listing/MarketListingDescription.md), deleting all previous data from this file.

 ## 3. Environment Variables
 Once both the `MarketListingDescription.md` and `MTokens.json` file have the necessary contents, environment variables must be set for the script to read in their path.
 In the example folder, run these commands: